A hawkish Kerry emerges as point man in Obama's push to punish Syria

 The son of a U.S. diplomat, Kerry came to the job of secretary of state after nearly three decades in the Senate, all of them on the Foreign Relations Committee, and a record as a Vietnam veteran.

-That experience could come in handy as the White House makes its case to Congress for action on Syria in retaliation for the military's August 21 attack in the suburbs of Damascus that U.S. officials say killed more than 1,400 people.
+That experience could come in handy as the White House makes its case to Congress for action on Syria in retaliation for the military's August 21 attack that U.S. officials say killed more than 1,400 people.

-Kerry's strong remarks came on an issue where other top U.S. officials, including Obama at times, have kept a lower profile.
+Kerry's strong remarks came on an issue where other top U.S. officials, including President Barack Obama at times, have kept a lower profile.

 Obama on Saturday said he believed that military force should be used against Syria but backed away from an imminent strike to seek the approval of Congress.

-In a fresh demonstration of Kerry's role as a major advocate for the president's approach, he appeared on five television talk shows on Sunday, saying sarin was used in the August 21 attack and he believed Congress would approve the use of force.
+In a sign Kerry will actively advance the president's approach, he was scheduled to appear on several major U.S. television talk shows on Sunday morning.

-The timing of any U.S. response, most likely with cruise missiles from U.S. Navy destroyers in the eastern Mediterranean, is unclear given the decision to seek congressional approval.
+The timing of a U.S. response, most likely with cruise missiles from U.S. Navy destroyers in the eastern Mediterranean, is unclear given the decision to seek congressional approval.

-Some lawmakers, including Republican Senators John McCain and Lindsey Graham, said they believed Syria's use of chemical weapons required a U.S. military response but faulted Obama for not laying out a wider strategy to end the civil war.

-"We cannot in good conscience support isolated military strikes in Syria that are not part of an overall strategy that can change the momentum on the battlefield, achieve the president's stated goal of Assad's removal from power, and bring an end to this conflict," they said in a statement on Saturday.

 DISCORDANT NOTES